Most Common Chicken Predators

 - Wild cats

-As spring arrives, many animals start wandering around looking for food, including some predators.
-Imagine the horror after waking up; you start doing your backyard chicken coop chores, only to find out your flock was attacked by a nighttime predator.
-You might be confronted with scattered feathers, wounded chickens, or even worse, no chickens at all.
+As spring arrives, many animals, including predators, wander around looking for food.
+Imagine the horror after waking up; you start doing your backyard chores, only to find out your flock was attacked by a nighttime predator.
+You might be confronted with scattered feathers, wounded chickens, or, even worse, no chickens at all.

 All predators use different hunting methods, so your chickens or coop will look different depending on the kind of animal.
 When the chicken coop gets attacked, always try to find out what animal was responsible for the ambush.
 We’ll try and help you on this one.